 Setting Goals and Objectives

 Maybe you’ve tried posting to social networks in the past and had minimal or no results.
-Or maybe you’ve just heard from other CRE professionals that it didn’t work for them.
+Or maybe you’ve just heard from other commercial real estate professionals that it social media marketing didn’t work for them.

 The truth is that social media, like any other marketing channel is about targeting and having a plan.